eklitzke/cryptopals/README.md

 [cryptopals.com](http://cryptopals.com/), implemented in C++.
 This repository probably isn't useful to you, unless you want to compare solutions.

 This is a standard autotools project.
-There is a linking dependency against OpenSSL.
 Compile it like this:

 ```bash
 # Compile the code.